spdx/spdx-3-model/model/Core/Properties/status.md

 ## Description

-Draft, active, obsolete or other are used to define the state or status of a process.
+Draft, active, obsolete or other are used to define the state or status of a proceedure.

 ## Metadata